genesiscommunitysuccess/docs/docs/03_server/10_integration/04_gateways-and-streamers/02_fix-gateway.md

 }
 ```

-Database-driven enables sessions to be created dynamically, started and stopped at runtime while the system is up, completely independently from one another.
+Database-driven configuration enables sessions to be created dynamically, and to be started and stopped at runtime while the system is up, completely independently from one another.

-However, each session must specify a unique port (if accepting connection), which is less efficient in terms of IO performance.
+Each session must specify a unique port (if accepting connection), which is less efficient in terms of IO performance.

 It is also possible to use both database configuration and config configuration at the same time.